 - Head out at night for a couple of drinks and some socialising!
 You shouldn’t be too worried.
 Whilst, not a party island, there are still some good nightspots for a drink and dance, if that’s what you feel like.
 For example, MooMba Beach Bar is a good spot where tourists and locals alike can socialise; Salt & Pepper is also a good option.

-- Find yourself a nice area to stay on Aruba.
-Palm Beach is where you’ll find plenty of beach bars to enjoy, whilst Eagle Beach is a bit more laid-back and bit less crowded.
+- Find yourself a nice area to stay in Aruba.
+Palm Beach is where you’ll find plenty of beach bars to enjoy, whilst Eagle Beach is a bit more laid-back and a bit less crowded.

 - Don’t leave all your important stuff in one place.
-We’re talking wallet, keys, ID, cash, bank cards.
-If that one thing goes missing, you lose a whole lot of very valuable stuff at the same time, so we’d recommend that you spread it around.
+I’m talking wallet, keys, ID, cash, bank cards.
+If that one thing goes missing, you lose a whole lot of very valuable stuff at the same time, so I’d recommend that you spread it around.
 An emergency credit card is also good for emergencies.